Communism and freedom; Labour and socialism; class, gender, and inequality; race and migration; war, violence, and survival; love; and footballers.

 Patrick Radden Keefe, Say Nothing, a gripping revelatory book about the Troubles in Northern Ireland, told through the story of Jean McConville who was abducted and murdered by the IRA for being a suspected informer, her children haunted by her disappearance, Dolours Price an active IRA member, Gerry Adams, and Brendan Hughes, IRA member critical of Sinn Fein for, in his view, selling out the cause.
 There is a spoiler in this article about the book.

 Ashley Hickson-Lovence, Your Show.
-Unusual fictionalised bittersweet story of the Premier League's first, and I think still only, black football referee Uriah Rennie, who I saw referee once at Reading FC and I think on other occasions too.
+Unusual fictionalised bittersweet story of the Premier League's first, and until very recently only, black football referee Uriah Rennie, who I saw referee once at Reading FC and I think on other occasions too.
 Full of ambitions, doubts, disappointments, and nice little stories.

 Andrew Lownie, Stalin's Englishman: the Lives of Guy Burgess.
 Really good biography of the colourful British spy for the Soviet Union, his spying, defection, and life in the Soviet Union.
 Drawing on interviews and archives.
 Fascinating.